Nilsson2020/Car-Rental/README.md

-As long as you have the bootstap set up ofMaven, Java 17, Docker ( for easy setup of database ), Node 16 LTS and NPM installed.
+As long as you have Maven, Java 17, Docker ( for easy setup of database ), Node 16 LTS and NPM installed.

-You can start the data base with the same set up as the bootstrap: docker run --name postgresql -p 5432:5432 -e POSTGRESQL_USERNAME=my_user -e POSTGRESQL_PASSWORD=password123 -e POSTGRESQL_DATABASE=rental bitnami/postgresql:latest
+You can start the data base with the following setup in command line: docker run --name postgresql -p 5432:5432 -e POSTGRESQL_USERNAME=my_user -e POSTGRESQL_PASSWORD=password123 -e POSTGRESQL_DATABASE=rental bitnami/postgresql:latest